labex-labs/labex-cheatsheets/docs/cheatsheets/es/sqlite.md

     END as age_category
 FROM users;

--- CASE en cláusula WHERE
+-- CASE en la cláusula WHERE
 SELECT * FROM products
 WHERE CASE WHEN category = 'Electronics' THEN price < 1000
           ELSE price < 100 END;